PraneethKudurumalla/tic-tac-toe/README.md

 ## 🎮 How It Works
 - Click any cell to make your move
 - CPU will automatically respond
-- Game ends when someone wins or it’s a draw
+- Game ends when someone wins or it’s a draw.

 ## 🔗 Live Demo
 [Play Now](https://PraneethKudurumalla.github.io/tic-tac-toe/)